Planets in our Solar System are divided into two types: large,

 larger than small planets.

 The Solar System also contains 5 recognized dwarf planets and numerous minor planets.
-Dwarf planets have sufficient gravity to form a roughly sperical shape; minor planets are smaller and may have irregular shapes.
-The minor planets are are Ceres, Pluto (formerly considered to be the Solar System's ninth planet), Makemake, Haumea, and Eris.
-Sedna, and 2012VP113 may also qualify as minor planets.
+Dwarf planets have sufficient gravity to form a roughly spherical shape; minor planets are smaller and may have irregular shapes.
+The minor planets are Ceres, Pluto (formerly considered to be the Solar System's ninth planet), Makemake, Haumea, and Eris.
+Many distant bodies are known in the KuiperBelt and a dozen or more may also qualify as minor planets.
 No extrasolar dwarf planets have yet been detected.

 Solar System and our neasrest neighbour Alpha Centauri, distances shown on a logaritmic scale